 - 拡大

-- Solar panels installed atop company building
+- Solar panels installed atop a company building

-Our Group is endeavoring to reduce the environmental impact of transportation.
+The OLC Group is endeavoring to reduce the environmental impact of transportation.

 Initiative example |